Rent safe and private dog parks hosted by locals

 At its simplest, enrichment provides animals with opportunities to satisfy their innate instincts.
 Common enrichment activities usually give our dogs the chance to safely dig, sniff, and emulate their predatory sequence (searching, stalking, chasing, fighting, celebrating, and consuming) without causing harm to or disrupting the communities we live in.
 You might fill a rubber toy with peanut butter for them to lick out, focus on playing fun games together, set up structured playdates with dogs you trust, and more.

 You can learn more about fulfilling your dog’s natural instincts in our comprehensive guide to canine enrichment.
-A bonus is that many of these activities can turn into alternate behaviors your dog performs around their triggers in the long run, or you can use them as part of a healthier behavior chain.
+A bonus is that many of these activities can turn into alternate behaviors your dog performs around their triggers in the long run!
+You can also use them as part of a healthier behavior chain.

 Observation games

-Observation games like engage-disengage and Look At That use counter - conditioning principles to help your dog feel a little calmer and think more clearly around their triggers.
+Observation activities like engage-disengage and Look At That use counter-conditioning principles to help your dog feel a little calmer and think more clearly around their triggers.
 These games can be found in Leslie McDevitt’s Control Unleashed books!

 Desensitization